Mobius1/esx_xp/README.md

 # esx_xp
-Adds an XP ranking system like the one found in GTA:O.
+Adds an XP ranking system like the one found in GTA:O. Work in progress.

 This is the ESX version of my framework agnostic [XpM](https://github.com/Mobius1/XpM) package.